encoredev/examples/ts/polar-file-sharing/README.md

-# File Sharing Service with Polar
+# File Sharing with Polar Payments

-A WeTransfer-style file sharing service with authentication and tiered subscriptions using [Polar](https://polar.sh) and [BetterAuth](https://better-auth.com).
+A WeTransfer-style file sharing service with user authentication and tiered subscriptions.
+Free users can upload files up to 100MB with 7-day retention.
+Premium subscribers ($10/month via [Polar](https://polar.sh)) get 5GB uploads and 30-day retention.

+Built with [BetterAuth](https://better-auth.com) for authentication, [Polar](https://polar.sh) for subscription payments, and [Drizzle ORM](https://orm.drizzle.team) for database queries.

 ## Build from scratch with a tutorial

-If you prefer, check out the [full tutorial](https://encore.dev/blog/polar-tutorial) to learn how to build this application from scratch.
+If you prefer, check out the [tutorial](https://encore.dev/blog/polar-tutorial) to learn how to build this application from scratch.

-## Features

-**Authentication:**
-- Email/password signup and login
-- Secure session management with BetterAuth
-- Protected API endpoints

-**Free Tier:**
-- Upload files up to 100MB
-- Files stored for 7 days
-- Generate shareable download links

-**Premium Tier ($10/month):**
-- Upload files up to 5GB
-- Files stored for 30 days

-## Architecture

-- **Auth Service** - User authentication with BetterAuth
-- **Files Service** - File upload/download with object storage
-- **Payments Service** - Polar subscription management and webhooks
-- **Frontend Service** - Static HTML/JS frontend

 ## Prerequisites